kimutai567/safethetrade/README.md

 4. Import `schema.sql` into phpMyAdmin.
 5. Check the database settings in `db.php`:
 6. Use chrome , Edge, firefox or Brave.
+7. Agents to handle dispute
+8. Option to upload evidence

    ```php
    $host = '127.0.0.1';